autonity/docs.autonity.org/content/docs/validators/_index.md

 linkTitle: "Running a Validator"
 weight: 50
 description: >
-    Instructions for setting up and operating a validator node.
+    Instructions for setting up and operating a validator node and oracle server.
 ---

 A node on the Autonity network can be registered to become a [Validator](/concepts/validator/), making it eligible for selection into the [consensus committee](/concepts/consensus/committee/) to earn rewards for proposing and finalising blocks.